Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Single-Chain Diversity Analysis

 At $\beta{=}2000$ the single-chain diversity of $0.282$ is not negligible: the chain samples a genuine distribution within its energy basin rather than collapsing to a point mass.
 As $\beta$ decreased the energy barriers shrank, chains escaped their initial basins, and single-chain diversity rose sharply, mirroring the temperature-spectrum results of Appendix~\ref{app:multidigit}.
 At $\beta{=}200$ single-chain diversity ($0.796$) exceeds the multi-chain value at $\beta{=}2000$, and at $\beta{=}50$ it approaches the isotropic limit ($0.967$, mean max-cos $0.244$).
 The multi-chain protocol at $\beta{=}2000$ is therefore best understood as a \emph{structured retrieval} strategy in which each chain contributes low-energy samples from a distinct basin, while single-chain operation at $\beta{=}200$ provides genuine generative diversity without requiring multiple initializations.

-\paragraph{Mixing time.} At $\beta{=}2000$ the single chain remained in the basin of its seed pattern for the entire $50{,}000$-step run (${\approx}12$\,s wall-clock on a laptop CPU): the max-cosine to the seed pattern stayed above $0.84$ at every thinned sample, and the chain never visited the basin of any other stored pattern.
-The \emph{inter-basin} mixing time at this temperature therefore exceeds $50{,}000$ steps, consistent with the exponential-barrier scaling discussed in Section~4. \emph{Intra-basin} mixing, by contrast, is fast: energy and max-cosine stabilize within the $2{,}000$-step burn-in, and consecutive thinned samples (every $100$ steps) have pairwise cosine distance $0.11\pm0.01$, indicating decorrelation within $O(100)$ steps.
-At $\beta{=}200$ the picture changes: the chain crosses into a different basin within the first ${\approx}5{,}000$ steps and visits multiple basins over the $50{,}000$-step run, yielding the observed single-chain diversity of $0.796$.
+At $\beta{=}2000$ the single chain remained in the basin of its seed pattern for the entire $50{,}000$-step run (${\approx}12$\,s wall-clock on a laptop CPU): the max-cosine to the seed pattern stayed above $0.84$ at every thinned sample, and the chain never visited the basin of any other stored pattern, so the \emph{inter-basin} mixing time at this temperature exceeded $50{,}000$ steps, consistent with the exponential-barrier scaling discussed in the main text. \emph{Intra-basin} mixing, by contrast, was fast: energy and max-cosine stabilized within the $2{,}000$-step burn-in, and consecutive thinned samples (every $100$ steps) had pairwise cosine distance $0.11\pm0.01$, indicating decorrelation within $O(100)$ steps.
+At $\beta{=}200$ the picture changed: the chain crossed into a different basin within the first ${\approx}5{,}000$ steps and visited multiple basins over the $50{,}000$-step run, yielding the observed single-chain diversity of $0.796$.
 The basin-crossing behavior is also visible directly in the chain dynamics (Fig.~\ref{fig:trajectories}): one MNIST chain at $\beta{=}50$ on digit~``3'' visited five distinct stored ``3'' basins (stored memories $\#95,\#95,\#100,\#18,\#53,\#96$ at the six snapshots), with the denoise readout snapping to whichever basin the chain currently occupied, and one unconditional Olivetti chain at $\beta_{\mathrm{chain}}{=}200$ initialized in subject~0 visited five different subjects (subject~6 by $T{=}100$, then~7,~4,~6,~8 over the next $3{,}000$ steps); this drift behavior is what produces the $10.4\%$ unconditional subject-recovery rate and motivates the masking mechanism of the main text.